18F/api-program/pages/engagement.md

 At a minimum, we will have four sources of developer feedback to process and respond to:

-* A public feedback section on your developer hub.
+* A public feedback section on your developer hub
-* API key registrations.
+* API key registrations
-* API usability sessions.
+* API usability sessions
-* Social Media outreach
+* Social media outreach

 For more details on developer engagement, see the [agency manual](https://pages.18f.gov/api-program/agency-manual).